The Legacy of the YWCA of Fort Dodge

 From 1915 to 1943, the YWCA Cafeteria served three meals daily.
 The cafeteria continued serving meals until 1961.
 During its peak of operation, the YWCA Cafeteria was recognized as a social center for motorists and the traveling public.
 From the beginning, young people have utilized the gym for athletics, educational classes, and socializing.
 Younger children have benefited through dance instruction, summer camps, and weekend activities.

-Support services are provided for those living in the facility.
-Parenting programs for young mothers, children's programs, and fitness programs are also provided at this time for the public and YWCA members.
+Support services are provided for those living in the facility such as parenting programs for young mothers, children's programs, and fitness programs.